sillyorm package

 Datetime field.
 Represents a python datetime object.

-A timezone (or none at all - which means it’s naive) must be provided because in the database this field does not store any timzeone-related information.
+A timezone (or the value None - which means it’s naive) must be provided because in the database this field may not store any timzeone-related information.
 Mixing timezones would be fatal so this field takes care of that for you.

 Parameters: